libreobjet/open-guide/motivation.md

 We allow ourselves to copy as a way to learn, encourage our creativity and iterate design processes.

-We learn from traditions, existing designs, and do not try to reinvent the wheel every time.
+We learn from traditions and existing designs, and do not try to reinvent the wheel every time.

 We don't focus our designs on revenues but see it as a service for society.